wayneclub/Subtitle-Downloader/README.md

 **NON-COMMERCIAL USE ONLY**

-Subtitle-Downloader supports downloading subtitles from Disney Plus, HBOGO Asia, KKTV, LineTV, friDay Video, iq.com, and Viu.
+Subtitle-Downloader supports downloading subtitles from Disney Plus, HBOGO Asia, KKTV, LineTV, friDay Video, iq.com, and Viu (support HK and SG without vpn).

 ***Recommend using colab and save time for environmental issues.***